Open-Data-Product-Initiative/v2.0/source/index.html.md

 "product": {
   "name": "Pets of the year",
   "productID": "123456are",
-  "valueProposition": "Design a customised pet shop using a data product that describes pets with their habits, preferences and characteristics.", "description": "This is an example of a Petstore product.", "productSeries": "Lovely pets data products", "visibility": "private",
+  "valueProposition": "Design a customised petstore using a data product that describes pets with their habits, preferences and characteristics.", "description": "This is an example of a Petstore product.", "productSeries": "Lovely pets data products", "visibility": "private",